hggggggggggggggg/Marsyfy-Youtube/README.md

-# Youtube Jaffiky
+# Youtube Marseyfy

-Gem up your browsing experience with Jakkify.
-Is your browser experience coal?
-Are you having trouble finding engaging click-baity videos?
+Gem up your browsing experience with Marseyfy.
+Is your browser experience undramatic?
+Are you having trouble finding engaging click-baity drama?
 Fear no more.
-This extension adds soyjaks to every thumbnail.
+This extension adds Marseys to every thumbnail.

 [Chrome](https://chrome.google.com/webstore/detail/youtube-jakkify/mclfmbjmhmbhpihicaeleaijidibfbll)